DataDog/integrations-extras/cloudzero/README.md

 Log in to your [CloudZero account](https://app.cloudzero.com) and navigate to the Connections settings.
 Create a new connection to Datadog.
 Once a connection is created, you will click "Authorize Datadog Account" to authorize CloudZero to pull data from your Datadog account into the CloudZero platform.

-Alternatively, you can initiate the CloudZero/Datadog integration by clicking Install Integration.
-Next click "Connect Accounts" to begin the OAuth workflow and create a connection in the CloudZero platform.
+Alternatively, you can initiate the CloudZero/Datadog integration by clicking Install Integration on the Datadog integration tile.
+Next, click **Connect Accounts** under the Configure tab to begin the OAuth workflow and create a connection in the CloudZero platform.

 ### Configuration